-- A. Please provide a brief narrative describing the history of your firm.
-Identify the number of employees in your firm, the Ownership and if the company has ever filed for bankruptcy, been in loan default, or if there are any pending liens, claims or lawsuits against the firm.
-If so, please describe. - B. If the Offeror has had a contract terminated for default in the last five years, escribe such incident.
-Termination for default is defined as notice to stop performance due to the Offeror's non-performance or poor performance where the issue of performance was either (a) not litigated due to inaction on the part of the Proposer, or (b) litigated and suchlitigation determined that the Proposer was in default. - C. Offeror should submit full details of their terms for default including the other parties' name, address, and phone number and present the Offeror's position on the matter.
+- Please provide the contact information and a brief narrative describing the history of your company.
+Identify the ownership of your company, the primary contact person(s) for the University account, and structure of service/support entities who would service the account. - 2.
+Provide a narrative overview of your company's financial strength and provide a statement to indicate if your company has ever filed for bankruptcy, defaulted on a loan, and/or if you have pending liens, claims, or lawsuits.
+If so, please provide a complete description of the circumstances and status. - 3.
+Provide an organizational chart of your firm indicating lines of authority for personnel involved in performance of the potential contract and relationships of this staff to other programs or functions of the firm.
+Describe your internal mechanisms to ensure oversight and involvement of your management staff in meeting University objectives. - 4.
+What is your firm's turnover rate for the employees that perform this type of work?
+How does your firm select and train the individuals that will perform this work?
+Identify criteria utilized by your firm in hiring and assigning staff. - 5.
+If the Offeror has had a contract terminated for default in the last five (5) years, describe such incident.
+Termination for default is defined as notice to stop performance due to the Offeror's non-performance or poor performance where the issue of performance was either (a) not litigated due to inaction on the part of the Proposer, or (b) litigated and such litigation determined that the Proposer was in default.

+Offerors should submit full details of their terms for default including the other parties' name, address, and phone number and present the Offeror's position on the matter.
 The University will evaluate the facts and may, at its sole discretion, reject the proposal on the grounds of the past experience.
-If no such termination for default has been experienced by the Offeror in the past five years, so indicate. - D. Identify any subcontractors/business partners which would be used by your firm and describe their role(s) and relationship to your firm. - E. Offeror's employees may be required to work with employees from other firms or with employees from the application offeror.
-Indicate any reservations or restrictions in this arrangement.
-Employees would be expected to abide by confidentiality agreements that the University has with those respective parties.
+If no such termination for default has been experienced by the Offeror in the past five years, so indicate.